HOW TO GROW & CARE FOR DIANTHUS FLOWERS IN YOUR GARDEN

 Dividing:

-Older plants may develop dead spots in the center of the foliage, which means it’s time to divide.
+Divide older clumps if growth thins in the center.
 Cut clumps into several pieces, removing the dead foliage, and transplant divisions to new spots.
+(Learn more on how & when to divide perennials.)

 Soil: